 This HoodLoupe made by HoodMan is a great focusing aid.
 This is the one I have but there are other manufacturers as well.

 Not only will it magnify your viewing screen, even more valuable is that it blocks out ALL other distracting and reflecting light from interfering with your view.
 They are super valuable when you're outdoors in bright light..

 You just hold it against your digital camera or cell phone viewing screen and look into the eyepiece.

-It's the same effect as sitting in a dark room watching television or being in a movie theater, a better ability to evaluate the image you've just taken.
+You get the the same effect as sitting in a dark room watching television or being in a movie theater, a better ability to evaluate the image you've just taken.